haiquangtran/DotNetNotes/README.md

 - Only has names, values, and errors.
 Doesn't know anything about any model classes

 ## AutoMapper
+- Mapper between two objects.
-- External component that helps in creating a mapping between source and destination model types.
+- External component that helps in creating a mapping between source and destination model types (Transfers the properties if they are the same, or you can use the ForMember method).
 - Once mapping is created then source model object can be converted to a destination model object.